RomanShtyk/books/architecture/Designing_Data_Intensive_Applications.md

 1) High availability
    Keeping the system running, even when one machine (or several machines, or an entire datacenter) goes down
 2) Disconnected operation
-   Allowing an application to continue working when there is a network interrup‐ tion
+   Allowing an application to continue working when there is a network interruption
 3) Latency
    Placing data geographically close to users, so that users can interact with it faster
 4) Scalability
-   Being able to handle a higher volume of reads than a single machine could han‐ dle, by performing reads on replicas
+   Being able to handle a higher volume of reads than a single machine could handle, by performing reads on replicas

 Three main approaches to replication: